Acupuncture effective on many points

 This element, when in balance, brings harmony to the emotional life.
 You feel safe, relaxed, and are able to enjoy the beautiful things in life.

 If the fire element is out of balance, there may be depressive or excited (manic) feelings.
-Depending on the type of disturbance in the element, you may experience 'explosive' complaints such as intense anger and frustration to fiery migraine attacks and burning pains and inflammations.
-But also nervousness, palpitations or poor sleep can occur as expressions of an imbalance of the fire element.
+Depending on the type of disruption in the element, you may experience 'explosive' symptoms such as intense anger and frustration to fiery migraine attacks and burning pains and inflammations.
+But also nervousness, palpitations, or poor sleep can occur as expressions of an imbalance of the fire element.

 How do you stay as balanced as possible during the summer period?

-The fire element requires the right amount of cooling, moisturizing, and uniformity.
-Cooling to help your body dissipate excess heat, moisturizing to stay well-hydrated (especially if you sweat a lot!), and uniformity in distributing your energy throughout the day.
-For example, taking an afternoon nap, or siesta, is a healthy habit on long, hot summer days.
+The fire element requires the right amount of cooling, moistening, and evenness.
+Cooling to help your body dissipate excess heat, moistening to stay well-hydrated (especially if you sweat a lot!), and evenness in distributing your energy throughout the day.
+An afternoon nap, or siesta, for example, is a healthy habit on long, hot summer days.

-Spend time with people with whom you can feel loved and joyful.
-Pleasant experiences and nurturing contacts are important for the heart!
+Spend time with people who make you feel loved and joyful.
+Pleasant experiences and nurturing connections are important for the heart!

-Finally, some nutrition tips that are used in the nutritional theory of TCM.
+Finally, some nutrition tips that are used in the nutritional teachings of TCM.

-Chinese nutritional theory categorizes food based on energetic qualities of temperature, nature, taste, and the ability to moisten and strengthen the body.
+Chinese nutritional teachings categorize food based on energetic qualities of temperature, nature, taste, and the ability to moisten and strengthen the body.

-Cooling and moistening is therefore a key priority during the summer period.
+Cooling and moistening are therefore important priorities during the summer period.

-We are talking about food mainly with a Yin quality.
+This refers to food primarily with a Yin quality.
 Energetically cool and moist food can help the body expel moisture and stay cool.
-This does not always mean that the food is thermally cold, but its energetic quality does have these characteristics.
+This doesn't always mean that the food is thermally cold, but its energetic quality does have these characteristics.

 Yin foods that you can eat very well during this period: